-Hunter River - Donkins Falls – Indian Head – Mitchell Falls
+Hunter River – Donkin Falls – Indian Head – Mitchell Falls

 There are four tiers to the Mitchell Falls and each one can generally be defined from the viewing area.
 However, during the wet season these 4 tiers turn into 1 or 2 tiers thanks to the sheer amount of water flowing down the Mitchell River.
 The view from both the air and the ground can only be described as sensational.

-After the ground tour and some morning tea we board our helicopter again for our second scenic flight.
-We fly back over the main falls before returning to Ngauwudu in time for lunch.
+After the ground tour and some morning tea we’ll board our helicopter again for a scenic flight back to the camp for lunch.

 This afternoon we head off on a 4WD ground tour to the impressive Lawley River lookout.
 If available, we’ll be accompanied by a local Indigenous guide from the Kandiwal Community.
-Travel through the palm forests of the Mitchell Plateau and learn about the significance of this special area to the Traditional Owners.
+Travel through the palm forests of the Mitchell Plateau and learn about the cultural significance of this special area.

 We return to camp late afternoon and enjoy another lightning show before sitting down for dinner under the floodlit Bloodwood tree.
 (B,L,D)